main banner

 Stinky wing

 In the photo above, Laurence can be seen nearest the camera, with an unidentified airman inboard.
-On the nose of the of the B-17 one can read the numbers 45, which makes it most likely that the photo shows the aircraft which landed in Athenry, B-17E serial number 41-9045.
+On the nose of the the B-17 one can read the numbers 45, which makes it most likely that the photo shows the aircraft which landed in Athenry, B-17E serial number 41-9045.

 Laurence Dennis as